dukelink/Baseramp/README.md

 * A simple outlining system to organize records

-* A pre-configured library of common applications
+* A library of pre-built applications

 * Graph Theory structures to amend and interrelate records